Canon M6 Mark II vs SX420

 It is notable that the M6 Mark II has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M6 Mark II and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the M6 Mark II followed on from the Canon M6.
+The M6 Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon M6 Mark II and the Canon SX420?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.